sw1zpwr/api-docs/Private/http-auth.md

 ```
 ___

 **"This action is unauthorized.
 Enable your key in API settings"** - this error occurs when you are using disabled API key.
 You can enable your API key in account API settings https://whitebit.com/settings/api.
-Note: Your API key is disabled automatically after disabling 2FA or if
+Note: Your API key is disabled automatically after disabling 2FA.
+Also, the API key will be disabled if the request is received from unknown IP (if IP access restrictions are turned on).

 ___
 ```json5